ONEDGE ENERGY

 • It does not guarantee warranty approval or prevent degradation.

-• It does not replace CEN dispatch, OEM monitoring systems, or authorized curtailment records.
+• It does not replace CEN dispatch, OEM monitoring systems, authorized market records, or regulatory determinations.

 ONEDGE reduces the scope and ambiguity of disputes by producing verified operational evidence, breach evidence, or opacity evidence.